swimos/swimos-docs/src/_rust-server/value-stores.md

 # Overview

-A Value Store provides an agent with store for scalar state that is not publically addressable.
-If server [persistence]({% link _rust-server/persistence.md %}) is enabled, then the state of the store will be persisted to the underlying engine and after a server restart, any state will be restored.
-If you require addressable scalar state, then a [Value Lane]({% link _rust-server/value-lanes.md %}) will be suitable.
+A Value Store provides an agent with a store for state that is not publically addressable.
+If persistence is enabled and the application restarts, the state of the store will be reloaded from the underlying persistence engine.
+If persistence is not enabled, the state of the store will be reloaded from the in-memory store in between agent restarts but not application restarts.
+If you require addressable state, then a [Value Lane]({% link _rust-server/value-lanes.md %}) will be suitable.

 A Value Store meets the following requirements: